Please login to continue

 South Sudanese village

-Bennett speaks Baka, a minority language used by about 26,000 people.
+Bennett speaks Baka, a language used by about 26,000 people.
 He got started in Bible translation in 1992, the same year Wycliffe linguists Doug and Anne Sampson joined the Baka New Testament translation project.

 The Baka project had actually begun years earlier with Wycliffe missionaries Kirk and Carla Parker doing literacy and translation work.
 Previously, Baka had never been written.
 But the project stalled due to increasing instability caused by Sudan’s civil unrest.
 The Parkers returned home, and thousands of Sudanese, including Bennett’s family and the Baka community, were forced to evacuate to the Democratic Republic of the Congo (DRC).